isomerpages/moe-crescentgirlssch/_about-cgs/Admission/Direct School Admission to Crescent Girls' School.md

 <h4><u>Instructions for Application</u></h4>
 <ul data-tight="true" class="tight">
 <li>
 <p><strong>Application for DSA-Sec can be submitted through the online DSA-Sec Portal.
 The application is free-of-charge and will be open from Wed 6 May 2026, 11am to Tue 2 Jun 2026, 4.30pm.
-For more details, please refer to MOE website – <a href="https://www.moe.gov.sg/secondary/dsa" rel="noopener noreferrer nofollow" target="_blank">www.moe.gov.sg/dsa-sec</a></strong>.</p>
+For more details, please refer to the MOE website – <a href="https://www.moe.gov.sg/secondary/dsa" rel="noopener noreferrer nofollow" target="_blank">www.moe.gov.sg/dsa-sec</a></strong>.</p>
 <p></p>
 </li>
 <li>